treeverse/lakeFS/docs/reference/commands.md

   lakectl branch reset [branch uri] [flags]

 Flags:
-      --commit string   commit ID to reset branch to -h, --help            help for reset
+      --commit string   commit ref to reset branch to -h, --help            help for reset
       --object string   path to object to be reset --tree string     path to tree to be reset